 I am so pleased that you are now part of the 2041 “family.”
 You are only here because you took the first step and completed the Antarctic Expedition with myself and the 2041 Team.
 Well Done.
 There is much to do to accomplish the changes we discussed, but together….We can… let’s get started, Robert Swan.
-In order to be a 2041 Alumni you must have travelled on one of 2041 Expeditions.
+In order to be a 2041 Alumni, you must have traveled on one of 2041 Expeditions.
 We now have a LinkedIn site for all 2041 Alumni.
 You will have received an invitation by email.
-If not please contact Sarah on the following email and she will provide you with the information email@example.com.
+If not please contact our staff on the following email and she will provide you with the information email@example.com.

 I joined IAE as a participant in 2016.
 I was a Teach For India Fellow then looking to teach my students sustainability and climate solutions lessons.
 Thanks to the expedition, I went back to not only impact my own students but started a foundation on the Himalayas to emulate the IAE experience to help teach women and children in a village.